FredKSchott/snowpack/docs/posts/2020-07-30-snowpack-2-7-release.md

 bannerImage: '/img/banner-2.jpg'
 ---

 Happy release day!
-We are excited to announce Snowpack v2.7 with a handful of new features focused on stability and ease-of-use:
+We are excited to announce Snowpack v2.7 with a handful of new features improving stability and the overall developer experience:

-- **Redesigned plugin API** plus [new guides](/plugins) for plugin authors
+- **Redesigned plugin API** plus [new guides for plugin authors](/plugins)
 - **Import aliasing** and new ways to customize Snowpack
-- **Improved performance** with smaller, faster builds
+- **Improved build performance** with smaller, faster builds
 - **New Svelte + TypeScript** app templates
 - **Bug fixes, usability improvements & more!**